ErikValle/RTLAOI-DD/README.md

-# Relational-based-Transfer-Learning-for-Automatic-Optical-Inspection-based-on-domain-discrepancy-
+# Relational based Transfer Learning for Automatic Optical Inspection based on domain discrepancy

-Relational-based Transfer Learning for Automatic Optical Inspection based on domain discrepancy
+In progress ...